-IF ONLY YOU COULD VISIT ME JUST NOW, while my Linden tree is in bloom.
+I wish you could visit me when my Linden tree is in bloom.
 From late June through mid-July, this Tilia dangles creamy-yellow, star-shaped flowers beneath its pale-green branches.
 The flowers are not conspicuous.
-But they don’t have to be!
 They announce their presence by exhaling the sweetest, most powerful perfume known to the plant kingdom.

 The scent — a blend of honey and lemon peel — is far-reaching.
 On a warm, still day, it envelopes all four acres here.
-In the evening it drifts indoors through open windows.
-Of course the bees love the fragrance as much as I do; the tree buzzes with life throughout its bloom period.
+The bees obviously love the fragrance as much as I do, for the tree buzzes with life throughout its bloom period.

 I’ve read that Lindens can live for 1000 years.
 This means mine (above, tree with silver-toned leaves) is probably a youngster of about 100 years old.
 It stands about 80 feet tall and 40 feet wide.
-Believe me, it was worth buying this old, dilapidated manse just to inherit this great tree.
+It was worth buying this old house (here’s a video tour!) just to inherit the tree.